 Housing Choice Voucher (formerly Section 8) provides very-low income families affordable housing choices.
 The HCV program is the federal government’s program for assisting very low-income families, the elderly, and the disabled to afford decent, safe, and sanitary housing in the private market.
 Since housing assistance is provided on behalf of the family or individual, participants are able to find their own housing, including single-family homes, townhouses and apartments.
 Unlike public housing assistance apartments which have specific locations, the family who has a housing voucher is free to take that voucher anywhere in the country to lease private housing; as long as the housing meets the requirements of the program: safe, decent, and affordable.

-NBHA is currently managing a housing choice voucher assistance program of approximately 1006 vouchers.
+NBHA is currently managing a housing choice voucher assistance program of a maximum of 1016 vouchers.

 Rental Assistance Demonstration (RAD)

 In 2012, HUD granted Housing Authorities the ability to convert units from their original sources of HUD Financing to Project Based Section 8 Contracts.

 Built between 2001 and 2005, Hope Manor / Riverside Complex was part of the NBHA’s Hope VI Revitalization Grant Program.
 The development consisted of 144 units of affordable housing (72 are public housing units and 72 are State Tax Credit units).
 This multi-family development was converted under the RAD process and has one, two, three, and four-bedroom units and commercial rental space.